Sterling Pest Control

 What is structural tent fumigation?

-Structural tent fumigation is a pest eradication method where a licensed fumigator encloses an entire building under sealed tarpaulins and introduces a gaseous fumigant — typically sulfuryl fluoride (Vikane) — that permeates all wood, wall voids, attic spaces, and concealed areas to exterminate termites, beetles, bed bugs, and other pests that nest inside the structure.
+Structural tent fumigation is a comprehensive pest management method where a licensed fumigator encloses an entire building under sealed tarpaulins and introduces a gaseous fumigant – typically sulfuryl fluoride (Vikane) – that permeates all wood, wall voids, attic spaces, and concealed areas to exterminate termites, beetles, bed bugs, and other pests that nest inside the structure.
+This effective approach is designed to eliminate termite activity and protect your property.

 When does a property need tent fumigation?